 Myth: Avoiding meat is the best diet for a healthy body.

-Fact: As a doctor, I don’t recommend a vegan or vegetarian diet including vegetarian meat substitutes for optimal health.
-Avoiding meat can make it difficult to get enough essential nutrients including iron, vitamin B, and even protein.
-Beans, grains, and dairy can lead to leaky gut and increased inflammation throughout your body.
+Fact: As a doctor, I don’t recommend a vegan or vegetarian diet, including vegan meat substitutes, for optimal health.
+The problem is that avoiding meat can make it difficult to get enough essential nutrients, including iron, vitamin B, and even protein.
+What’s more, beans, grains, and dairy can lead to leaky gut and increased inflammation throughout your body.

 What to Choose Instead of Fake Meat